TEAMMATES/teammates-ops/platform-guide.md

 # Platform Guide

-This document details the operations where Google Cloud Platform is involved.
+This document details the operations where Google Cloud Platform (GCP) is involved.

 * [Deploying to a staging server](#deploying-to-a-staging-server)
 * [Setting up Google Cloud Storage](#setting-up-google-cloud-storage)